abondarevs/mch2022-gas-sensor-app/README.md

 The app displays temperature, relative humidity, pressure and gas sensor resistance.

-The gas resistance is displayed for hardcoded 320C target heater temperature for the duration of 148ms.
+The app gives the possibbility to configure gas sensor heater set-point and delay.

 ## License